-A Minor penalty or, at the discretion of the Referee, a Major penalty and a Game Misconduct penalty shall be assessed any player who trips an opponent.
-If injury results, a Major penalty and a Game Misconduct penalty shall be assessed.

-Note: A penalty shall not be assessed if, in the Referee's opinion, a player is unquestionably hook-checking the puck and obtains possession of it, thereby tripping the puck carrier.
+- (a) A Minor penalty or, at the discretion of the Referee, a Major penalty and a Game Misconduct penalty shall be assessed any player who trips an opponent.
+If injury results, a Major penalty and a Game Misconduct penalty shall be assessed. - Note: A penalty shall not be assessed if, in the Referee's opinion, a player is unquestionably hook-checking the puck and obtains possession of it, thereby tripping the puck carrier.

+(b) A double Minor penalty or Match penalty, at the discretion of the Referee based upon the degree of violence of impact with the ice, shall be assessed to any player who slew foots an opponent.
+Slew-Footing occurs when one player uses a leg or a foot to knock or kick an opposing player's feet from under him, or pushes another player's upper body backward with an arm or elbow and at the same time with a forward motion of his leg, knocks or kicks that player's feet from under him.
+An automatic Match penalty shall be assessed to any player who injures an opponent with a slew foot.

+NOTE: Serious consideration for a Match penalty should be paid when an offending player is 'in motion' (skating) while committing this foul.
+The 'degree of violence of impact with the ice' criteria and intent of the offending player will provide valuable considerations when a Referee makes the decision of whether a Match penalty is warranted under this rule.

-- (b) A Minor penalty or, at the discretion of the Referee, a Major penalty and a Game Misconduct penalty shall be assessed any player who uses his feet to knock an opponents skates out from under him with a kicking or leg dragging motion from behind ("slew footing"). - Note: If a player in the process of falling or sliding along the ice, hits or knocks the puck from her opponent's stick prior to making actual body contact, the tripping shall be ignored. - (c) Where a player uses her stick, knee, hand, foot, arm or elbow in any manner or falls or slides along the ice directly in the path of the puck, causing the puck carrier to trip and lose possession of the puck, a penalty shall be assessed. - Note: If a player in the process of falling or sliding along the ice, hits or knocks the puck from her opponent's stick prior to making actual body contact, the tripping action shall be ignored. - (d) When a player in control of the puck on a breakaway in the neutral or attacking zone is tripped or otherwise fouled from behind and thus prevented from having a clear shot on goal, having no other opponent to pass other than the goaltender, a Penalty Shot shall be awarded to the non-offending team.
+(c) Where a player uses her stick, knee, hand, foot, arm or elbow in any manner or falls or slides along the ice directly in the path of the puck, causing the puck carrier to trip and lose possession of the puck, a penalty shall be assessed.

+Note: If a player in the process of falling or sliding along the ice, hits or knocks the puck from her opponent's stick prior to making actual body contact, the tripping shall be ignored.

+(d) When a player in control of the puck on a breakaway in the neutral or attacking zone is tripped, otherwise fouled from behind, or fouled by the opposing goaltender, and thus prevented from having a clear shot on goal, having no other opponent to pass other than the goaltender, a Penalty Shot shall be awarded to the non-offending team.
 Nevertheless, the Referee shall not stop play until the attacking team has lost control of the puck to the defending team.